 If you left the LGPS with deferred benefits on or before 31 March 1998, you are also able to receive your LGPS benefits voluntarily from age 55, although you may have the option to apply to receive the payment of your deferred benefits from age 50, subject to your former employer's consent before age 55.
-If this may apply to you, please contact us for further information.

 In cases of ill health, there is NO age limit.

 If you retire before age 65, your pension may be reduced.
 The reduction is calculated in accordance with guidance issued by the Government Actuary Department (GAD).

 If you left the Local Government Pension Scheme (LGPS) on or before 31 March 2008, your deferred benefits will have been calculated with reference to your whole-time equivalent pensionable pay at your date of opting out or date of leaving, and your scheme membership up to until that time.

 Your total membership is measured in years and days and includes the length of time in which you have been a member of the LGPS, as well as any membership awarded for the transfer of previous pension rights into the scheme.